Homan's 30 Points Lead North Clarion In Comeback Victory

 “It was a slow start,” said Homan.
 “I think it was because the girls were home all day lying around.
 It took us a while to get started.
 But then we started to pick up on the real tiny things.”

 Senior standout Lily Homan then started to take the game over in the second quarter.
-Homan hit a three to give North Clarion their first lead at 18-17, another to make it 21-17, and then got fouled on a successful and-one attempt where she sunk her free throw to make it 24-17.
+Homan hit a 3-pointer to give North Clarion its first lead at 18-17, another to make it 21-17, and then got fouled on a successful and-one attempt where she sunk her free throw to make it 24-17.
 She finished with 30 points.

+North Clarion sports on Explore and D9Sports.com are brought to you by First United National Bank – The FUN Bank!

 “She doesn’t get her points without the rest of the team,” said coach Homan.
 “It’s all about the team.
 We have a good cohesive group that is starting to click together after losing four girls last year.”